algoplexity/cybernetic-intelligence/docs/CIv7-LLM-solution-proposal.md

 * Steering interventions are guided by reliable topological markers.
 * Failure surfaces are no longer black-box—they become diagnosable, model-agnostic geometries.

-Shall we proceed with the **CIv7-unified framework solution proposal** next?